This site contains affiliate links. As an Amazon Associate, I earn a commission from qualifying purchases at no extra cost to you.

 For people like me who don’t worry a lot about returning to our natural hair color, permanent dyes are right for us.

-These are the dyes that combine with our natural hair color and change it completely.
+These are the dyes that change our hair color completely.

-There is only one way to return to your natural hair color: chopping off the colored hair and allow for new hair growth.
+There is only one way to return to your natural hair color: chop off the colored hair and allow for new hair growth.

 Take caution when asking your stylist to dye your hair.

-For instance, I wish I had a colorist who had advised me on the use of Olaplex for hair growth.
+For instance, I wish I had a colorist who had advised me on the use of Olaplex.

 This is a treatment that specifically works to strengthen and repair the bonds in our hair.

-You also have to know the difference between permanent hair dye and other types like semi-permanent hair.
+You also have to know the difference between permanent hair dye and other types like semi-permanent hair dye.

 can i go swimming after dying my hair red